-The Middle East Bureaus Collection offers access to records from some of the Associated Press's most active international bureaus, delivering exclusive stories behind the headlines from 1967 to 2005.
+Middle East Bureaus offers access to records from some of the Associated Press' most-active international bureaus, delivering exclusive stories behind the headlines from 1967 to 2005.
 With stories stemming from Jerusalem, Ankara, Beirut, and their surrounding areas, these records include news stories in the form of typescript carbons or wire copy, which is the version the Associated Press sent to its member newspapers, who were free to alter the text.
-Among the most covered topics are military operations, civil and global wars, diplomacy, refugees, cultural clashes, and terrorism.
+Among the most-covered topics are military operations, civil and global wars, diplomacy, refugees, cultural clashes, and terrorism.
 It provides dynamic, real-time insights into the second half of the twentieth century regarding issues of global importance that still impact the world today.
-Additional information about the Associated Press Collections Online can be found on page 47.
+Additional information about Associated Press Collections Online can be found on page 57.
+WIRELESS MAP OF THE WORLD Stations opened to Public Service but not to Ship Con Stations open to Ship and Shore Commi ower Stations open to Ship and S Trans-Ocean Service Stations under construction are underl .
+Lighthouses.
+(66) "The wealth of rare, hardto-find works available in Nineteenth Centuries Collections Online will п be of great interest to researchers in a variety of disciplines, while the unique 'Term Clusters' feature will delight users." -Booklist